Gwindor/Sample/README.md

-# Sample architecture of application to connect UI, Database and Network operations.
+# Sample architecture for android applications.

+This application connect UI, Database and Network operations.